pankrator/filefly/README.md

 cmd/
-  dataserver        # binary that stores raw blocks on disk metadataserver    # binary that stores metadata and produces upload plans internal/ dataserver        # TCP server implementation for blocks metadataserver    # metadata server implementation protocol          # shared wire types
+  dataserver        # binary that stores raw blocks on disk metadataserver    # binary that stores metadata and produces upload plans uiserver          # binary that serves the browser UI and REST API by calling the metadata/data servers internal/ dataserver        # TCP server implementation for blocks metadataserver    # metadata server implementation protocol          # shared wire types ui/ static            # browser UI embedded in the uiserver binary
 ```

 ## Running the servers